-The range() constructor generates numbers.
+The range() function generates a list of numbers.
 This is very useful when creating new lists or when using for loops: it can be used for both.

 In practice you rarely define lists yourself, you either get them from a database, the web or generate them using range().